Making a Backup Sanitation Plan

 A strong earthquake hits your area, breaking water pipes and paralyzing the infrastructure.

 This could leave you without a working toilet for weeks or months.
-If the pipes break or electricity is disrupted for a period, for any reason, your toilet may work for a day or two.
-Beyond that, sewage may back up into every open pipe in your home.
+If the pipes break, your toilet may work for a short time, but depending on the situation, sewage backup could become a risk.

 Do you have a plan?